Webnist/himegoto/readme.txt

 Stable tag: 0.7.1.1

 == Description ==
-Secret posts and promotions, etc. may be used.
-Using custom post types, search by post title pops up and displays the contents of the.
+Use custom post type and post secret posts and promotions, etc.
+Search by title in pop up displays.

 == Installation ==
 1. Upload the entire `himegoto` folder to the `/wp-content/plugins/` directory.